arindas/resume/arindas-resume.md

   - Images are organized in Projects.
 Each project can configured with an Enhancer.
     Images uploaded to a project configured with an enhancer are automatically enhanced.
 Enhanced images are placed alongside original images.
-  - Supports authorization for image annotators (usually doctors) at the project level, along with a mechanism for inviting users to a project via e-mail.
+  - Supports authorization and e-mail user invites for image annotators (i.e. doctors) at the project level.
   - _This solution enabled us to get diverse sensitive image datasets annotated by doctors from Singapore, USA and Brazil.
 These annotations were indispensable for in-house research and development on novel image enhancement and segmentation methods._